stzukowski/reticuler/README.md

 ## Usage

-During installation two command line scripts are installed:
+During the installation four command line scripts are installed:
    - *reticulate* - runs the simulation
+   - *reticulate_back* - runs the the Backward Evolution Algorithm
+   - *clip_ret* - clips the network to one of the growth thresholds (maximum forward evolution step, length, height, evolution time, or BEA step)
    - *plot_ret* - plots the network based on the *.json* file from the simulation

 To use just type in the command line:
 `reticulate -h`
-or
-`plot_ret -h`

 Typical network growth simulation:
 - output file: *test*,